-Chain Reaction Innovations, the Entrepreneurship Program at Argonne National Laboratory, will be holding Demo Day 2019 from 5:00 p.m. to 8:30 p.m. on September 17, 2019 at the Gleacher Center in Chicago.
-Six teams from Chain Reaction Innovations Cohort 2 will be showcasing their technologies and emerging companies to potential investors and the energy community.
+Chain Reaction Innovations, the Entrepreneurship Program at Argonne National Laboratory, held Demo Day 2019 on September 17, 2019 at the Gleacher Center in Chicago.
+Six teams from Chain Reaction Innovations Cohort 2 showcased their technologies and emerging companies to potential investors and the energy community.
 CRI is the Midwest’s first entrepreneurship program to embed innovators in a national laboratory.

-Check out highlights from CRI’s first Demo Day 2018, held last September.
+Check out highlights from CRI’s second Demo Day 2019.